The Inaugural Ultra-SLP Conference

 Registration

 Ultra-SLP is an in-person conference, with all scheduled talks taking place at the 1819 Innovation Hub at the University of Cincinnati’s campus.
-All events are concurrent, but attendees are free to choose which events to attend.
-Registration opens January 3, 2026 and is available until July 3, 2026 or until the conference venue reaches capacity.
+All events are All events are sequential, but attendees are free to choose which events to attend.
+Registration opens January 3, 2026, and is available until July 3, 2026, or until the conference venue reaches capacity.
 Registration fees help to cover the provided lunches, coffee breaks, and conference materials for all attendees.
 Questions regarding registration should be directed to the Ultra-SLP conference director (Sarah Dugan, hamilsm@ucmail.uc.edu).

 Registration fee: $100